-It’s not enough to just have a website for your business–your website has to be designed well with the visitor in mind in order to be effective and become a lead-generating asset to your business.
+It’s not enough to just have a website for your business–your site must use the fundamentals of good website design in mind in order to be effective and become a lead-generating machine for your business.

 Get ready and take notes as you’ll want to make sure your website meets these 5 minimum requirements for good website design.